romlarios/git-github.com-aospify-aospify/README.md

  - Follow the interactive prompts.

 # Postinstallation
- - Set your default calling app to Phone in Settings -> Apps -> More -> Default Apps -> Phone.
  - Grant the Phone app all permissions it asks for.
- - Set your default messenger.
  - Set your default launcher.
  - Reinstall the Google apps you want, such as Contacts, Messages, Files GO, Calendar, Clock, Inbox/Gmail, and Google Photos.
  - Make sure Phone and SMS sending and receiving works.